EeeBeeDee/zork_and_dragons/README.md

 - colored -- allowed me to highlight useable answers and draw attention to important words and phrases
 - os -- allowed me to simulate the clear command to remove previous questions and player turns from terminal
 - time -- used to create a pause after certain attacks to create dramatic effect
+- copy -- used deepcopy to create full copies from my class_list list.

 # Deployment